Enabling Validation for Robust Few-Shot Recognition

 We summarize the datasets used in our experiments in Table~\ref{tab:datasets}.
-Following established protocols from prior work~\cite{kumar2022finetuning, lin2023multimodality, clap24}, we report the ID accuracy using ImageNet validation set~\cite{deng2009imagenet}, and OOD performance on the ImageNet variants~\cite{recht2019imagenet, wang2019learning, hendrycks2021natural, hendrycks2021many}.
-For few-shot adaptation, we sample training data from the official ImageNet training set.
+Following established protocols from prior work~\cite{kumar2022finetuning, lin2023multimodality, clap24}, we report the ID test accuracy using ImageNet validation set~\cite{deng2009imagenet}, and OOD test accuracy on the ImageNet variants~\cite{recht2019imagenet, wang2019learning, hendrycks2021natural, hendrycks2021many}.
+For few-shot recognition, we randomly sample $\{4, 8, 16\}$ images from the official ImageNet training set.
 All methods are evaluated using three independent training runs with different random seeds for data splitting.
-Fig.~\ref{fig:dataset_supp} presents additional comparative examples from ImageNet and its four variants, illustrating the distribution differences across these datasets.
+For the compared methods that rely on a validation set to select checkpoints, we use the official ImageNet validation set, i.e., the ID test set in our experiments, for this purpose.
+Importantly, our proposed validation strategy does not require any data from the test sets for tuning.
+Fig.~\ref{fig:dataset_supp} presents additional examples from ImageNet and its variants, illustrating the distribution differences across these datasets.

 {

 }